toanvoinnz/repositorynote/README.md

-# repositorynote
-This is the note
-#How scalable is contract testing with specmatic?
+# How scalable is contract testing with specmatic?

 In Jio, we've 4K+ contracts and it works pretty fast